DeveloperDunne/Little-Rascal-Recipes/README.md

 * To provide users with a good experience when using the website.
 * To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
 * To provide a website with a clear purpose.
-* To provide role-based permissions that allows users to interact with the website.
+* To provide role-based permissions that allow users to interact with the website.
 * The ability to find relevant information on the business and its services.
 * The ability to update and delete comments if desired.
 * The ability to interact with content by commenting.

 ### Target audience

-This blog is for users that are interested in healthy and delicious food for their children.
+This blog is for users who are interested in healthy and delicious food for their children.

 ## Design

 ### Wireframes
-Balsamiq was used to design the blogs look.
+Balsamiq was used to design the blog's look.

 ### Colour Theme
 ![Colour Theme](./README_Images/design_images/theme.webp)

-The color theme above was used throughout the project to ensure consitency and and appeal to the user.
+The colour theme above was used throughout the project to ensure consistency and appeal to the user.

 ### Fonts
 Fonts used were 'Lato', 'Raleway' and 'Alice'.
 All were sourced from [Google Fonts](https://fonts.google.com/).